BabylonJS/Documentation/content/How_To/material/create_procedural_textures.md

+---
-# Creating Custom Procedural Textures
+title: Creating Custom Procedural Textures
+---

 ## Using a Files-Based Custom Procedural Texture
 To use a files-based custom procedural texture, you need to create a folder containing at least 2 files: